 1. Make sure you have a sufficient reserve

-No matter what you do - almost no company runs at full speed from the start.
-Allow 3-5 years for construction and check in advance whether you have an adequate liquidity reserve.
+No matter what you do - almost none Company expires Foundation at full speed.
+Allow 3-5 years to build up and check in advance whether you have sufficient liquidity reserves.

 2. Always check funding